 - Company, not contact.
 Even a perfect IP match cannot, by itself, name the individual on the page.

 This is why the strongest B2B programs treat reverse IP as one signal among several rather than the whole answer.
 Combining it with first-party identity, content engagement, and form data both improves accuracy and keeps the program privacy-respecting.
 Implement responsibly: be transparent about data collection, honor opt-outs, and respect regional privacy regulations.
+For the legal side of this, see whether website visitor de-anonymization is GDPR compliant.

 Can You Get Contact Details From an IP Address?
 Where Abmatic AI Goes Further